 Maximum global rate

-of ICMP error pag kets
+of ICMP error packets

-(packets per sec
+(packets per second

 and per core)

 Whenever the number of ICMP error packets exceeds this limit (25000 by default), the firewall will ignore additional packets before applying filter rules.
 This option allows protecting the firewall from Blacknurse attacks.